friedue/Notes/IntroToNGS_WCMGS.md

 * sequencing errors and mis-identified bases

 These problems can be mitigated, but not completely eliminated, with careful library preparation (e.g., minimum numbers of PCR cycles, removal of excess primers) and frequent updates of Illumina's machines and chemistry.

+In addition, there are inherent limitations that are still not overcome:

+* short reads -- regions with lots of repetitive regions will be virtually impossible to see with typical read lengths of 100 bp
+* the data will most likely be only as good as the reference genome
+* statistical analysis of many applications has not caught up with the speed at which new assays are being developed -- gold standards of analysis exist for very few applications and many analyses are still hotly debated in the bioinformatics community (e.g., identification of broad histone mark enrichments, single cell RNA-seq analysis, isoform quantification, de novo transcript discovery (including lncRNA), ...)

+**There may be questions that are not best addressed with Illumina's sequencing platform!**

 <a name="reps"></a>
 ### How many and what types of replicates?